greatfire/redirect-when-blocked/README.md

 ## How to build

 If you are using Linux you can build the demo directory by running ./build_demo.sh.
 If you cannot run this script, all you have to do is replace the parameters in the src files.
-Currently the only parameter is {REDIRECTION_URL}.
+Currently the only parameter is {RWB_REDIRECTION_URL}.
 Just replace this parameter with the URL that you want to redirect users to if they can't access your website.

 ## How to implement on a live website